Seven Self-Care Tips so You Can Enjoy the Holidays

 5. …But be sure to prioritize eating healthy, getting enough sleep and exercising.

 It’s tempting to fill up on cookies and treats during the holiday season, sacrifice sleep to take on more holiday projects and festivities, and ditch your regular workout routine.
-However, these three activities are foundational to your ability to manage the holiday stress.
-So see tip number two and remember to take the very best care of YOU!
+However, good nutrition, adequate sleep and exercise are foundational to your ability to manage the holiday stress.
+So revisit tip number two above, and remember to take the very best care of YOU!

 6. Moderate your expectations during the holidays.

 Also, think about moderating your use of electronic devices.
 Favorite social media sites like Facebook and Instagram are wonderful ways of connecting to others.
-At the same time, we compare ourselves to all of the perceived “perfection” posted by others and deceive ourselves into feeling like we aren’t good enough.
+At the same time, we compare ourselves to all of the perceived “perfection” posted by others and deceive ourselves into feeling like we don’t measure up.

 7. Connect with others.

-Remember that the real purpose of the holidays is to connect with your loved ones, your friends and God.
-As human beings, we need to love and be loved.
+Remember–the real purpose of the holidays is to connect with loved ones, friends and God.
+We need to love and be loved.
 So as you’re making your holiday plans, focus on how your activities can help you make emotional connections.
 The more intimacy we have, the more resilient we are.

 Related Articles